 Recoverability of the carrying amount of exploration assets is dependent on the successful exploration and development of projects or alternatively through the sale of the areas of interest.
+Current year expenditure and prior year capitalised expenditure written-off represents expenditure on discontinued or surrendered mineral tenements.

 Consolidated

-2019 2018
+2020 2019

 \$ \$

-Note 12 Trade and other payables
+Note 11 Trade and other payables

-Trade payables 270,369 296,820
+Trade payables 263,808 270,369

-Other payables and accrued expenses 227,994 187,744
+Other payables and accrued expenses 463,851 227,994

-Total trade and other payables 498,363 484,564
+Total trade and other payables 727,659 498,363

-Note 13 Provisions
+Note 12 Provisions

-Annual leave 55,289 44,232
+Annual leave 69,432 55,289

+Long Service Leave 48,661

+118,093 55,289

+Nets 40 Demonium

-Note 14 Borrowings - current
+Note 13 Borrowings

-Secured borrowings - Aquis Finance 3,835,970 3,215,188
+Secured borrowings - Aquis Finance - non-current 4,978,551 3,835,970

-Borrowings - other 159,396 -
+Borrowings - other - current 157,500 159,396

-3,995,366 3,215,188
+5,136,051 3,995,366

 The loan from Aquis Finance Pty Ltd had an initial facility limit of \$2 million and a term of 12 months commencing 10 March 2015, which could be extended to up to 3 years at the election of the Company.
 Directors extended the facility for a further year in each of March 2016 and in March 2017.
 In May 2018 a new loan was entered into with Aquis Finance.
 The new loan increased the facility limit to \$3.7 million to accommodate loan fees and interest payable until the end of the loan term on 20 May 2019.
 On 29 May 2019, the Company announced that the term of the loan had been further extended to 20 November 2019 with an increased facility limit of \$3.85 million and was interest free for the extension period.
-The Company also announced that Aquis Finance had requested that a variation document be completed to allow for them to convert the debt to equity in the Company.
+On 31 January 2020, the Company announced that the parties had agreed to extend the current loan facility to 30 June 2022.
+The loan extension will be subject to 5% p.a. interest (capitalised) and an immediate increase in the facility limit.
+Aquis Finance Pty Ltd also asked that they be able to convert the whole or part of the loan balance to shares in the Company during the loan term at an issue price of 2c per share (subject to shareholder approval if required), along with the possible appointment of two directors to the Board to represent their interests.
+On 1 September 2020, the Company announced that, contingent upon the satisfactory completion of the acquisition of Piccadilly Gold Mine Holdings Limited, the Lender would increase the current loan with immediate effect thereby increasing the facility limit to \$6.1 million.
+On 7 September 2020, the Lender provided loan funds of \$500,000 to the Company.